BlakeDonn/fashion_wars/README.md

 #### Results Page

 - Based on the categories the user selected, a filtering process will begin on component mounting that has a few steps
-- The first step is to query the Guild Wars 2 API for `allSkins` and `userSkins` determined by a provided API key (these will return an array of thousands of IDS)
+- The first step is to query the Guild Wars 2 API for `allSkins` and `userSkins` determined by a provided API key (these will each return an array of thousands of IDS)
 - The second step is to run an algorithm to cross reference these Ids to find only the ones the user does not need
 - The third step is to again query the Guild Wars 2 API, this time in 200 id increments (the API limit), to get objects that have the detailed skins information
 - The fourth step is to make each of these objects into a `PreviewSkin` component for the user to interact with (represented as the skins icon)